adobe/helix-shared/CONFIGURATION.md

 In order to increase the visibility of changes happening during deployment, `hlx deploy` will list all strain names that will be affected by the deployment.

+`hlx deploy` gets the current git-remote `git remote get-url origin` as `$CURRENT_CODE_REPO` and checks all strains for a `code` property that matches the `$CURRENT_CODE_REPO`.

-If no strains are affected, `hlx deploy` will print a new strain config to `stdout` that points to the new `code` location, copies all other values from `default` except for `url` or `condition`.
+If no strains are affected, `hlx deploy` will print a new strain config to `stdout` that points to the new `code` location (`$CURRENT_CODE_REPO`), copies all other values from `default` except for `url` or `condition`.
 The new strain will have an auto-generated, hard-to-guess name, so that it cannot unwittingly be accessed.

+When running `hlx deploy --add=foo` the new strain will be added to the configuration file automatically and `hlx deploy` will instead show instructions on accessing the strain.

+When running `hlx deploy --add=default` the default strain will be created or updated.

 > Notes:
 > - Q: why is it important to have a random name? why not using the branch-name ?